EnKrypt/ClicksToX/README.md

 4. The lobby creator can end submission.
 This causes one of the submitted destinations to be picked at random.
    1. If all submissions are blank, the page for Shia LaBeouf is selected.
 Yup, at least one of you'd better submit a URL.
 [Or else](https://www.youtube.com/watch?v=o0u4M6vppCI).
 5. All members should see the picked destination page.
 The lobby creator can now choose to start the game.
-6. When that happens, a random Wikipedia page is picked as the source page.
+6. The source page is then automatically selected for the lobby.
+If there were more than one distinct submissions for the destination page, the source page is picked from the remaining pool of submissions, otherwise a random Wikipedia page is picked as the source page.
 A few things will now happen:
    1. The source page auto-opens.
    1. The timer starts to count down.
 7. As you make your way to the destination page, you will notice indicators for whether a player has completed a path from the source page to the destination page.